k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Operating.md

 **Creating Additional Spaces**

-Launch a Fabric space 'spacename' (optionally, with the selected space profile).
+Launch a Fabric space - *spacename* (optionally, with the selected space profile).

 Use:
 ```bash